Gina Patrick: Casting

-Character development
+Development

 Gina was characterised as a "eco warrior".
 Her style of clothing was casual wear and hooded sweat shirts.
 Gina was originally described to Brent as being a tomboy who liked wearing combats.
 Gina also takes on "major roles" in college politics and is described as a "memorable" contributor to the serial's fictional magazine The Review.
+Gina is also portrayed as a moody teenager with facial piercings.
+Brent told Ellie Genower from Soaplife enjoyed not having to be "happy and chirpy" whilst filming Gina's scenes.
+Gina was portrayed differently to the rest of the show's other characters.
+Brent explained to Genower that Gina is unlike them because "she's got lip and nose rings, she's really not as glamorous.
+She's confidently moody and it's fun!"
+Gina's nose and lip rings are not real piercings and Brent clipped them on during filming.
+Unlike other females working on the show, Brent did not have to spend much time in the make-up department as Gina initially often opts not to wear make-up.
+Brent recalled "awful" instances that make-up artists added "bags to her eyes" to make Gina appear worse.

 Gina was involved in a storyline in which she came out as a lesbian.
 She later begins a relationship with Emily Taylor (Lorna Pegler).
 Producers did not inform either actress about the storyline to begin with, however, told them they had "saucy" plans for their characters.
 Brent said she was "fine" with the storyline when she found out.
 Pegler said she was happy that the storyline showed there is nothing "unnatural" about same sex relationships.
 Brent said she played their relationship like any other, featuring "the laughs, the rows and so on."
 Brent and Pegler planned their characters first kiss two months in advance, in order to find out the best way to "tackle" the plot.
 Gina and Emily have completely different personalities, though they "share a passion for animal welfare."
 The storyline proved successful with viewers and increased general interest for Hollyoaks.
 Though some viewers became so involved with the storyline, they assumed Brent and Pegler were in a relationship outside of their characters.
 When Gina comes out to her family, her brother Sol Patrick (Paul Danan) does not take the news well.
 Danan said Sol is angry and hurt and "feels she has kept her sexuality a secret from him for years."